 Some external hard drives are portable, while others are meant to be parked on a desk.
 Desktop external drives are faster, in general, than their portable counterparts, and they are available in larger capacities, so they are the best choice for those who need to store scads of large video and other multimedia files.
 Portable external hard drives are smaller and lighter, and they don't need an external power source to operate -- drawing power instead from the computer to which they are connected.
 They make it easy to take your data and files with you for use on any computer.

-Reviewers say that backup software makes a difference in the utility of these drives.
-Nearly all moderately priced to expensive external hard drives come with software to help schedule backups and move files, and features include system rollback capability as well as security options that keep your drive safe from sudden disconnects, shutdowns and virus invasions (a risk for drives that are switched among multiple computers).
+Reviewers say that backup software can make a difference in the usability of an external hard drive.
+Nearly all but the cheapest external hard drives come with software to help schedule backups and move files, and features include system rollback capability as well as security options that keep your drive safe from sudden disconnects, shutdowns and virus invasions (a risk for drives that are switched among multiple computers).

 At the same time, most reviewers won't downrate an external hard drive too severely if its software falls short.
 You don't need to use the manufacturer-supplied software with an external hard drive.
 You can drag and drop files, bypassing software entirely, or use third-party software.
 Most such software is Windows only; however, most drives that are Mac compatible work very well with Apple's Time Machine software, which is well regarded.

 Aside from capacity, the key factors separating external hard drives are their transfer speed and their reliability, and those considerations along with relative value are used to name our top choices.
 Reviews by those with expertise in evaluating external hard drives are considered.
 We also place considerable weight on user reviews, as these turn up long-term issues that expert reviewers can miss.